 Renovation projects are designed by The Childhood Trust’s pro bono interior design team at Katharine Pooley and completed in one day by either a group of corporate volunteers or a team of professionals from Nirvana Maintenance.

 The DACL programme's volunteering opportunities are reserved exclusively for our corporate partners - companies that make financial contributions to our core work.

 "The children were absolutely ecstatic with the results!
 They could not wait to get into their beds and play with their toys in their rooms.
 Your support has helped make mum's life whole again."

 The DACL programme operates two different support services for families and children living in substandard accommodation:

-This service renovates and redecorates dilapidated bedrooms for children and young people from low-income families.
+This service renovates and redecorates dilapidated bedrooms for children and young people.
 During redecoration projects, The Childhood Trust’s team will paint the walls of the bedroom, make small repairs, and provide brand new furniture.
 All equipment, materials, and furniture needed for the redecorations are sourced by the programme and delivered to the families’ homes prior to the installations.

 This service provides new bedroom furniture to children and families who do not have the essential items they need.
 Children in need of new bedroom furniture can receive the following items through the service: beds, bedding, desks, desk chairs, drawers, and wardrobes.